dirtyhenry/MorningCoffee/README.md

 MorningCoffee
 =============

-Morning Coffee is a set of tools to run a WordPress site dedicated to bookmark web contents.
+Morning Coffee is a Jekyll-generated website of web bookmarks.

 To create a new post: